pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 Updates
 ========

+* My work "Self-supervised Knowledge Triplet Learning for Zero-shot Question Answering" was accepted in The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

+* Our paper "MUTANT: A Training Paradigm for Out-of-Distribution Generalization in VQA" was accepted in The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

+* Our paper "Video2Commonsense: Generating Commonsense Descriptions to Enrich Video Captioning" was accepted in The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

 * Our paper "VQA-LOL: Visual Question Answering under the Lens of Logic" was accepted in 16th European Conference on Computer Vision (ECCV 2020).

 * My work  "Self-supervised Knowledge Triplet Learning for Zero-shot Question Answering" describes a framework for zero-shot question answering, and approaches early supervised models.